sfc-gh-dwilczak/tutorials/docs/snowflake/azure/readme.md

-# Azure Storage -> Snowflake
+# Snowflake - Azure Blob Storage:

-Working on this tutorial.
-The code can be located here:
+This tutorial assumes you have nothing in your snowflake account (Started Trial) but, the tutorial can be started at any step.

+For now use these files as I build the tutorial:
 https://github.com/sfc-gh-dwilczak/tutorials/tree/main/docs/azure